List of Marvel Comics characters: M: Madame Monstrosity

-Madame Monstrosity (Melodia Stillwell) is a character appearing in American comic books published by Marvel Comics.

-She is a geneticist and mother of Farley Stillwell, Harlan Stillwell, and Shannon Stillwell who created the animal-like Humanimals by splicing human test subjects with animal test subjects using a special chamber.
+Madame Monstrosity (Melodia Stillwell) is a geneticist and mother of Farley Stillwell, Harlan Stillwell, and Shannon Stillwell who created the animal-like Humanimals by splicing human test subjects with animal test subjects using a special chamber.
 Her "Farm" is located somewhere in Westchester County, New York.
 Additionally, she claims that her work was used to create Lizard, Morbius, and Rhino.

-Two of her test subjects included the children Bailey Briggs and Eli Hartman, who she respectively transformed into a spider and elephant/rhino hybrid.
-After Bailey escapes her captivity, she attempts to recapture him, creates a clone of him named Boy-Spider, and earlier fused her husband Jeremy into an owl.
-When she had Spider-Boy captured, Madame Monstrosity also fused Christina Xu with a pigeon.
-A flashback revealed that Madame Monstrosity once had the High Evolutionary at the farm where he was not impressed with her special Humanimal chamber fusing a captive plumber with a crab and advised her not contact him again.
-To fight Spider-Man, Captain America, Thor, Squirrel Girl, and Toy Soldier after encountering a pigeon that Christina's Humanimal form spoke with, Madame Monstrosity transforms herself into a chimera.
-When the Humanimals start to rebel, Madame Monstrosity was saved by the High Evolutionary who plans to experiment on her as he was impressed with her transformation.
-Most of her test subjects are returned to normal, but Eli, Boy-Spider, and Jeremy's transformations prove to be irreversible, so they choose to live on the Farm with Bailey's mother Tabitha.
+Two of her test subjects included the children Bailey Briggs and Eli Hartman, who she respectively transformed into a spider and elephant/rhinoceros hybrid.
+After Bailey escapes her captivity, she attempts to recapture him and creates a clone of him named Boy-Spider.
+In a flashback, it is revealed that Madame Monstrosity was an acquaintance of the High Evolutionary, who was not impressed with her experiments.
+Madame Monstrosity transforms herself into a chimeric form to battle Spider-Boy, only for her Humanimals to rebel against her.
+Madame Monstrosity is saved by the High Evolutionary who plans to experiment on her, as he was impressed with her transformation.

-A later flashback reveals that Madame Monstrosity received Bailey, Eli, Tabitha, and her other test subjects from Mister Negative.
-Additionally, she enhanced Negative's Inner Demons with the regenerative abilities of certain animals such as earthworms.

 Madame Sanctity

 Madame Sanctity (Tanya Trask) is a character appearing in American comic books published by Marvel Comics.
 The character was created by Scott Lobdell, Jeph Loeb and Gene Ha.
 She first appeared in Askani'Son #1 (January 1996), though her true identity was revealed in Uncanny X-Men #-1 (July 1997).

 She is a member of the Askani and as such, her story ties into that of Rachel Summers and Cable.
-Madame Sanctity was originally Tanya Trask, daughter of Bolivar Trask, the creator of the Sentinels.
-Like her brother Larry, Tanya was a mutant, though she possessed time travelling powers, as well as telepathic and psychokinetic abilities.
-When these manifested, Tanya was lost in the timestream, until being pulled into the Askani future by Rachel Summers.
+Madame Sanctity was originally Tanya Trask, daughter of the Sentinels' creator Bolivar Trask.
+Like her brother Larry Trask, Tanya was a mutant, though she possessed time travelling powers, as well as telepathic and psychokinetic abilities.
+When these manifested, Tanya was lost in the timestream, until being pulled into the Askani future by Rachel.
 Tanya became a member of Rachel's Askani Sisterhood and took on the alias Sanctity.